Where to find Phuket Markets and what to expect?

 - Sam Kong Market is hard to find, not far from Bangkok Phuket Hospital.

-- Phuket Weekend Naka Market, aka Phuket Chatuchak because of its resemblance with the giant Bangkok weekend market.
+- Phuket Weekend Naka Market, aka Phuket Chatuchak, because of its resemblance to the giant Bangkok weekend market.
 This Market sells mostly cloth and fake brands, lots of ‘things’ that can’t be described.
-Best is to go and have a look; it’s past Central Festival Phuket.
 Most people enjoy it and try lots of fun food at the same time.
 No fresh market in there.

 - Chillva Night Market is the newest and most entertaining young market in Phuket Town